Skip to main content

 #

-• By Train: Campobasso has a train station, making it accessible from major cities like Rome or Naples.
-It’s a comfortable option for families, avoiding the stress of driving, though you might need to connect via larger hubs.
+• By Train: Campobasso is accessible from Rome or Naples, a comfortable option for families to avoid the stress of driving.

 #